 Explore some of the projects undertaking research in CAVE2 or come visit to see some of the visual artefacts first hand and discover how you too could enhance the learning outcomes for your students using immersive visualisation.

-CAVE2 is housed in the heart of the USC Sunshine Coast campus, with its own bespoke building featuring ample room for multiple sessions and separate presentations areas.
+CAVE2 is housed in the heart of the UniSC Sunshine Coast campus, with its own bespoke building featuring ample room for multiple sessions and separate presentations areas.
 Featuring multiple touch screens in the surrounding area, the Cave2 space encompasses collaboration.
-USC Moreton Bay features multiple visualisation technologies such as Virtual Reality and 3D Walls.
+UniSC Moreton Bay features multiple visualisation technologies such as Virtual Reality and 3D Walls.

 Multiple courses utilise these facilities and artefacts to provide immersive and engaging visualisation experiences for students.
 Some projects partner across faculties to maximise use and applicability of visual artefacts.